DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- October 2023: Our paper ["SE4AI: A Training Program Considering Technical, Social, and Professional Aspects of AI-based Software Systems"]() was accepted at the IEEE Software journal.
+Pre-print coming soon!
 - August 2023: Our paper ["Understanding the Helpfulness of Stale Bot for Pull-based Development"](https://arxiv.org/abs/2305.18150){:target="_blank"}" was accepted in the TOSEM journal!
 - July 2023: New chapter of my academic career!
 I am thrilled to announce that I will be joining the [CSSE department](https://www.concordia.ca/ginacody/computer-science-software-eng.html) at [Concordia University](https://www.concordia.ca/) as a tenure-track assistant professor!
 - July 2023: Our paper ["Where to Go Now?
 Finding Alternatives for Declining Packages in the npm Ecosystem"]((https://arxiv.org/pdf/2308.08667.pdf){:target="_blank"}) was accepted at ASE 2023!